 A Deeper Understanding of the Ovarian Adrenal Thyroid Axis

-The only way to gain a deeper understanding of how YOUR OAT is contributing to your symptoms of hypothyroidism, PMS, depression, anxiety, estrogen dominance and adrenal fatigue is the have thorough testing.
+The only way to gain a deeper understanding of how YOUR OAT is contributing to your symptoms of hypothyroidism, PMS, depression, anxiety, estrogen dominance and adrenal fatigue is to have thorough testing.

 Sure you could guess, but in my experience this often makes symptoms worse or significantly delays healing.
-I never recommend guessing with hormones.
+I never recommend guessing with all hormone types.

 If you can’t get access to the OAT testing I recommend or your doctor isn’t willing to order it, come join my clinic!
 My hormone expert clinicians will get to the root of your symptoms, create a customized treatment plan and educate you on the necessary steps to increase you energy, have easier periods, more even moods and feel amazing!

 - Lam, M, MD.
 Hormone Imbalance Symptoms and the OAT Axis.